Extras (TV series): Awards and nominations

-Overall, Extras has been received very well by critics in the UK.
-The show received 3 BAFTA Award nominations in 2006 including Best Comedy Performance for Ashley Jensen, Best Writer for Ricky Gervais and Stephen Merchant, and Best Situation Comedy.
-In 2007, both Gervais and Merchant were nominated, separately, for Best Comedy Performance, with Gervais ultimately winning the award.
+Extras has been received very well by most UK critics.
+IT received 3 BAFTA TV Award nominations in 2006, including Best Comedy Performance for Ashley Jensen, Best Writer for Ricky Gervais and Stephen Merchant, and Best Situation Comedy.
+In 2007, Gervais and Merchant were separately nominated for Best Comedy Performance (Gervais won).

 The show has also received accolades in the US.
-In 2006, the show received four nominations at the 58th Primetime Emmy Awards.
-Ben Stiller and Patrick Stewart received nominations for Outstanding Guest Actor in a Comedy Series and both lost to Leslie Jordan on Will & Grace.
-Kate Winslet received a nomination for Outstanding Guest Actress in a Comedy Series and lost to Cloris Leachman for Malcolm in the Middle.
+In 2006, it received four nominations at the 58th Primetime Emmy Awards.
+Ben Stiller and Patrick Stewart received nominations for Outstanding Guest Actor in a Comedy Series, Kate Winslet received a nomination for Outstanding Guest Actress in a Comedy Series.
 Gervais and Merchant were also nominated for Outstanding Writing for a Comedy Series for the episode with Kate Winslet.
-They lost to Greg Garcia for writing the pilot episode of My Name Is Earl.

-In 2007, the show received four nominations at the 59th Primetime Emmy Awards.
-Gervais was nominated for and won Outstanding Lead Actor in a Comedy Series, and Ian McKellen was nominated for Outstanding Guest Actor in a Comedy Series.
-Gervais and Merchant were also nominated for Outstanding Writing in a Comedy Series for Daniel Radcliffe and Outstanding Directing in a Comedy Series for Orlando Bloom.
+In 2007's 59th Primetime Emmy Awards, Gervais was nominated for and won Outstanding Lead Actor in a Comedy Series, and Ian McKellen was nominated for Outstanding Guest Actor in a Comedy Series.
+Gervais and Merchant were also nominated for Outstanding Writing in a Comedy Series for the "Daniel Radcliffe" episode, and Outstanding Directing in a Comedy Series for the "Orlando Bloom" episode.
 Extras made the Top 10 list of Outstanding Comedy Series but was not nominated in the Top 5.

-In 2008, the finale earned five nominations at the 60th Primetime Emmy Awards.
-The special was nominated for Outstanding Made for Television Movie, losing out to Recount.
-On the acting side, Gervais was nominated for Outstanding Lead Actor in a Miniseries or Movie, losing to Paul Giamatti in John Adams, while Jensen received her first Emmy nomination with a nod in the Outstanding Supporting Actress in a Miniseries or Movie category.
-She lost out to Eileen Atkins in Cranford.
-Gervais and Merchant received nominations for Outstanding Directing for a Miniseries, Movie, or Dramatic Special, as well as in the Outstanding Writing for a Miniseries, Movie, or Dramatic Special category, but lost the former to Jay Roach for Recount and the latter to Kirk Ellis for John Adams.
+In 2008, the finale earned five nominations at the 60th Primetime Emmy Awards, and the special was nominated for Outstanding Made for Television Movie.
+Gervais was nominated for Outstanding Lead Actor in a Miniseries or Movie, and Jensen received her first Emmy nomination with a nod in the Outstanding Supporting Actress in a Miniseries or Movie category.
+Gervais and Merchant received nominations for Outstanding Directing for a Miniseries, Movie, or Dramatic Special, as well as in the Outstanding Writing for a Miniseries, Movie, or Dramatic Special category.